Batter's eye: Design and seating

 Some stadiums have rotating billboards in this area.
 In this case, advertisements are displayed in between innings, while a dark surface is rotated in while the game is in play.
 This method was used at Shea Stadium (and continues at Shea's replacement, Citi Field) in New York, Oracle Park in San Francisco, and at Petco Park in San Diego.
 Tropicana Field in St. Petersburg, Florida had a restaurant called the Batter's Eye Restaurant.
 The current Yankee Stadium has a restaurant with dark tinted glass that serves as the batter's eye.

+The pitch clock, which was made compulsory in the 2023 Major League Baseball season and in NCAA Division I baseball in 2024, requires an outfield timer to be installed outside the batter's eye, but is positioned in such a manner to its left or right in centerfield where the batter is able to glance it, along with the umpire and catcher.

-Ballparks in Minor League Baseball are normally much smaller than major-league parks, and the vast majority have no seats or other sections in the outfield that would distract the batter or obstruct their view of the pitched ball.
-Bradner Stadium in Olean, New York, was notorious for its configuration that had batters facing directly into the sunset, requiring Olean Oilers games to temporarily stop for "sun breaks" and resume after sunset; the professional Oilers left Olean in the 1970s and when baseball returned in the 2010s, the stadium reoriented to avoid this problem.
+Ballparks in Minor League Baseball are normally much smaller than major-league parks, and the vast majority have no seats or other sections in the outfield that would distract batters or obstruct their view of the pitched ball.
+Bradner Stadium in Olean, New York, was notorious for its configuration that had batters facing directly into the sunset, requiring Olean Oilers games to temporarily stop for "sun breaks" and resume after sunset; the professional Oilers left Olean in the 1970s and when baseball returned in the 2010s, the stadium was reoriented to avoid this problem.
 Other minor or independent league stadiums have erected tall, dark, stand-alone batters-eye screens in center to ensure there is no interference with the batter's view.
 For example, beyond the batter's eye screen looming over center field in SIUH Community Park, home of the Staten Island FerryHawks, is Upper New York Bay.
 The batter's eye screen prevents, in day games, the glare of the hazy ocean air and, in night games, the lights from lower Manhattan, from being an impediment to batters.
-During intermission or when there is no game happening, the screen is able to be retracted to allow the spectators to view the skyline of New York in the distance.
+During intermission or between games, the screen can be retracted to allow the spectators to view the skyline of New York in the distance.